eugene-lim/ctf-writeups/x-ctf-2016-finals/speed-re.md

       40065e:	c9                   	leaveq
       40065f:	c3                   	retq

-Notice that there are some variables being initialised at 4005f1 to 4005f8 (0x8, 0x36 and 0x7).
-Following that, we have a loop, where each of this is multiplied by the value of each of the 3 characters of our input.
-The sum is stored and compared with the value at 400642 (0x9eb).
+Making sense of the assembly, we see some variables being initialised at 4005f1, 4005f8, and 4005ff (with values 0x8, 0x36 and 0x7 respectively in this example).
+Following that, there is a loop, where each of these values is multiplied with the value of each of the 3 characters of our input.
+The sum is then stored and compared with the value at 400642 (0x9eb in this example).

 Looking at the other functions x1 and x2, we notice that the structure is similar, only with differences in the initialisation of variables and the final value being compared with.
-This also happens to be the difference in our binaries.
-Conveniently, the addresses were all the same, and so we assumed that the server generates binaries simply by changing the constraints.
+This also happens to be the diff in our objdump found above.
+Conveniently, the addresses are all the same, and so we assumed that the server generates binaries simply by changing these values.

 Now, we craft our final script to solve this challenge.
+We use [pwntools](http://pwntools.com/) to handle the connection to the server, some regex to extract the values from the addresses that we found earlier, and [z3](https://github.com/Z3Prover/z3) to find a solution to the constraints.

     #!/usr/bin/python
     from pwn import *